-Dalgic et al. (2011) evaluated the effectiveness of zinc, Saccharomyces boulardii (no further specification), and lactose-free formula and their different combinations in the treatment of rotavirus diarrhoea in children from 1 to 28 months in Turkey.
-Time interval between onset of diarrhoea and hospitalization had to be less than 96 h.
-480 children were enrolled in the prospective, single-blind and controlled trial and randomized to 8 groups each with 60 patients.
-Group 1 received 250 mg Saccharomyces boulardii once daily, group 2 received zinc, group 3 (received lactose-free formula, group 4 received Saccharomyces boulardii plus zinc, group 5 received Saccharomyces boulardii plus lactose-free formula, group 6 received zinc plus lactose-free formula, group 7 received Saccharomyces boulardii plus zinc plus lactose-free formula, control group 8 received only oral and/or parenteral rehydration solutions.
+Dalgic et al. (2011) evaluated the effectiveness of zinc, Saccharomyces boulardii (no further specification) and lactose-free formula, and their different combinations in the treatment of rotavirus diarrhoea in children from 1 to 28 months in Turkey.
+Time interval between onset of diarrhoea and hospitalisation had to be less than 96 hours.
+480 children were enrolled in the prospective, single-blind and controlled trial and randomised to 8 groups, each with 60 patients.
+Group 1 received 250 mg Saccharomyces boulardii once daily, group 2 received zinc, group 3 received lactose-free formula, group 4 received Saccharomyces boulardii plus zinc, group 5 received Saccharomyces boulardii plus lactose-free formula, group 6 received zinc plus lactose-free formula, group 7 received Saccharomyces boulardii plus zinc plus lactose-free formula, control group 8 received only oral and/or parenteral rehydration solutions.
 No statistically significant differences were found in the time to resolution of fever after intervention between the treatment groups and the control group.
 The time to resolution of vomiting was significantly lower in group 4 compared with groups 1 and 5.
 The duration of diarrhoea was significantly reduced in groups 2 and 4 compared to control.
-A statistically significant difference in the duration of hospitalization was observed for the groups 2 and 4 in comparison to the control group.
+A statistically significant difference in the duration of hospitalisation was observed for the groups 2 and 4 in comparison to the control group.
 No adverse effects were observed.

-Riaz et al. (2012) analysed the efficacy and safety of Saccharomyces boulardii in acute childhood diarrhoea in a double blind randomised controlled trial.
-108 Indian children aged between 3 mo and 5 y were included in the study, 54 in the Saccharomyces boulardii and 54 children in the placebo group.
+Riaz et al. (2012) analysed the efficacy and safety of Saccharomyces boulardii in acute childhood diarrhoea in a double-blind randomised controlled trial (RCT).
+108 Indian children aged between 3 months and 5 years were included in the study, 54 in the Saccharomyces boulardii and 54 children in the placebo group.
 Six cases in the Saccharomyces boulardii group and 3 cases in the placebo group left the study.
 There were 5 and 4 treatment failures in the Saccharomyces boulardii and placebo group, respectively.
-The children received either 250 mg Saccharomyces boulardii (Saccharomyces cerevisiae CBS 5926) twice daily or placebo for 5 d or till the recovery whichever was earlier.
-Mean post intervention duration of diarrhoea was significantly (95% CI=-28.13 to -5.43) shorter in the Saccharomyces boulardii group (52.08±24.57 h) as compared to placebo group (64.04±30.43 h).
-The time of appearance of first semi formed stool in the Saccharomyces boulardii group (39.48±23.09 h) was significantly (95% CI=-25.4 to -3.87) shorter than the placebo group (54.13±28.21 h).
-Other parameters like total amount of oral rehydration solution, weight gain, and number of stools do not differ significantly.
+The children received either 250 mg Saccharomyces boulardii (Saccharomyces cerevisiae CBS 5926) twice daily or placebo for 5 days or till the recovery whichever was earlier.
+Mean post intervention duration of diarrhoea was significantly (95% CI: -28.13 to -5.43) shorter in the Saccharomyces boulardii group (52.08±24.57 hours) as compared to placebo group (64.04±30.43 hours).
+The time of appearance of first semi formed stool in the Saccharomyces boulardii group (39.48±23.09 hours) was significantly (95% CI:-25.4 to -3.87) shorter than the placebo group (54.13±28.21 hours).
+Other parameters like total amount of oral rehydration solution, weight gain and number of stools do not differ significantly.
 No adverse effects were observed.

-Erdoğan et al. 2012 compared the clinical effectiveness of Saccharomyces boulardii (Saccharomyces cerevisiae CBS 5926) and Bifidobacterium lactis in children aged between 5 months - 5 years who had been diagnosed with rotavirus gastroenteritis.
-The first group (25 children) received oral rehydration therapy and rapid refeeding with a normal diet with 282.5 mg/d Saccharomyces boulardii.
-The second group (25 children) received oral rehydration therapy and rapid refeeding with a normal diet with 30 mg/d Bifidobacterium lactis.
+Erdoğan et al. 2012 compared the clinical effectiveness of Saccharomyces boulardii (Saccharomyces cerevisiae CBS 5926) and Bifidobacterium lactis in children aged 5 months-5 years who had been diagnosed with rotavirus gastroenteritis.
+The first group (25 children) received oral rehydration therapy and rapid refeeding with a normal diet with 282.5 mg per day Saccharomyces boulardii.
+The second group (25 children) received oral rehydration therapy and rapid refeeding with a normal diet with 30 mg per day Bifidobacterium lactis.
 The third group received only rehydration therapy and rapid refeeding with a normal diet.
-The mean duration time of diarrhoea was $6.6 \pm 1.7$ days for the first group, $4.1 \pm 1.3$ days for the second group, and 7,0 $\pm 1.6$ days for the third group.
+The mean duration time of diarrhoea was 6.6 ± 1.7 days for the first group, 4.1 ± 1.3 days for the second group, and 7.0 ± 1.6 days for the third group.
 The mean duration time for diarrhoea in the second group was significantly shorter than in the first and third groups (p<0.001).
 Vomiting rates had no significant difference in all groups.